-With your eyes closed for an extended period of time, plus the added restriction of the contacts, your corneas get desperate for oxygen, this causes them to pull oxygen from nearby blood vessels, which can cause neovascularization.
+With your eyes closed for an extended period of time, plus the added restriction of the contacts, your corneas can become oxygen deprived, which causes them to pull oxygen from nearby blood vessels, which consequentially can cause neovascularization.
 This refers to an unhealthy increase in blood vessels in the eye that leads to serious visual symptoms.

 Can I Have A Nap With My Contact Lenses In?

 Although we are all probably guilty of taking a short nap in our contact lenses it is still strongly advised against.
 While it's true that wearing contacts during a short nap is less of a risk than a full sleep cycle, that doesn't mean there's no risk at all.
 Even a 15-minute nap can seriously reduce the amount of oxygen reaching your eyes, putting you at greater risk of eye infections and corneal ulcers.

 According to The National Center for Biotechnology Information (NCBI) the only safe contact lenses to sleep in or nap in are extended wear contact lenses, these have been specifically created with sleeping in mind, so contain materials such as, lotrafilcon A, an Aquaform which makes sleeping in lenses much safer.
 These special ingredients make the lens more permeable, allowing up to 6 times more oxygen to the cornea.